Friendly0Fire/pyframe/README.md

 pip3 install -r requirements.txt
 ```

+**N.B.** If not using a virtual environment at `~/pyframe.venv`, the provided `init.sh` script will need to be adjusted to the correct virtual environment path.

 ### Handling pictures location

 By default, PyFrame expects the photos to be stored on a remote file server and mounted to `/mnt/photos`.
 If the files are stored locally, you can simply edit your configuration to point to the correct location.